SiddharthHiraou/Final_Project/README.md

-# Customer Behavior Analysis and Deployment using Streamlit & FastAPI
+# End-to-End ML Deployment Pipeline

 This project showcases an end-to-end machine learning pipeline — from data analysis and model training to deployment via **Streamlit**, **FastAPI**, and **GitHub Pages**.